kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 ## A Gentle Entry

-When you make a cup of tea, you must allow time for the tea to infuse.
-Likewise, with a cup of coffee, you need percolation time.
+When you make a cup of tea, you must allow it to infuse.
+Likewise, with a cup of coffee, you need to let it percolate.
 With new knowledge, it is no different.
 You need time to allow the new knowledge to steep into your mind and find its place alongside old knowledge.
 It is only then that you become comfortable with what is new.
 Be gentle on yourself if things do not pop out of the page at once.
 You are making friends with mathematical ideas that took centuries to evolve and mature.

 To many students, mathematics is daunting, calculus even more so, and differential equations are downright terrifying.
 Nevertheless, there are authors who tame the subject rather than taunt the student.
 They approach the subject leisurely, allowing the reader to enjoy the view, and explaining interesting sights along the way.
 There are others who use pictures in preference to words.
 I have chosen two books---one from each category---as books to read, along with this blog, or even before it.
 Here are my two selections.